Ssriram83/cloud-endure-workshop/content/lab/2_Setup/3_Install_CloudEndureAgents.en.md

 ![AWS-RunShellScriptParams](/lab1/AWS-RunShellScriptParams.png?classes=shadow,border)

-For Targets, select Choose instance manually.
+For target instances, select **Choose instances manually**.
 Then check the checkbox next to Database & Web server instances to select them, as shown in the following screenshot.

 ![AWS-RunShellScriptTargets](/lab1/AWS-RunShellScriptTargets.png?classes=shadow,border&height=350px)

-From the Output options, uncheck the Enable writing to an S3 bucket box and click on Run button.
+From the Output options, uncheck the **Enable writing to an S3 bucket** box and click on Run button.
 Wait until the status changes to Success.

 ![AWS-RunShellScriptsSuccess](/lab1/AWS-RunShellScriptSuccess.png?classes=shadow,border&height=350px)

-Then navigate back to the **CloudEndure User Console** Browser Dashboard.
+Then navigate back to the **CloudEndure User Console** browser dashboard.
 Your instance now appears as an object in the Initial Sync phase.
 Wait until all instances reach **Continuous Data Replication** in the Data Replication Progress column.

 ![CloudEndure Machine Status](/lab1/machine_status_cloudendure.PNG?classes=shadow,border&height=350px)